MutantAura/SplitTools/README.md

 # SplitTools
-Stuff to do with livesplit files
+Stuff to do with livesplit files (very WIP.
+Learning with this)